LuiseFreese/blog/how-to-let-people-love-metadata.md

 A folder allows only one attribute for a file and people need to pick one out of several attributes and prioritize exactly this.
 Let's say our document belongs to Project DeathStar, is a Plan and is still a draft?
 Should we then file it under the Project folder, the Plan folder or the Draft Folder if those happen to be on the same level?

-Well, people will make a choice, and save their different copies in different folders - or create new cascading folders, which won't solve the problem as you can see here: